codeiku/census-challenge-fs/README.md

 ## The app
 You will find a NodeJS server app in `/resources/census-server-dataiku`

 The server runs against a SQLite database containing demographical record data that does not exist, yet.
 Install the dependencies and `create_db.py` to generate your data (make sure to put it in the right path after you create it).
+Installation instructions are at the bottom of this readme.

 The Node app provides an example REST API with 2 endpoints.